-Hostel means a facility operated to provide temporary (not exceeding 30 days) accommodation for remuneration within dormitory-style visitor accommodation with communal kitchen and sanitary facilities, and may include recreational facilities or services but not additional services such as room service.
-This use does not include an Apartment Building, Boarding House, a Hotel, a Motel, a Multiunit Residential Building, a Short-Term Rental / Bed & Breakfast or a Tourist Home.
+Hostel means a facility operated to provide temporary (not exceeding 30 days) dormitory-style accommodation with communal kitchen and sanitary facilities, and may include recreational facilities.
+This use does not include an Apartment Building, Boarding House, a Hotel, a Motel, a Multi-unit Residential Building, a Short-Term Rental / Bed & Breakfast or a Tourist Home.

-Hotel means one or morea buildings used primarily for temporary sleeping accommodation and ancillary services provided in rooms or suites of rooms which may contain bar/kitchen facilities.
+Hotel means one or more buildings used primarily for temporary sleeping accommodation and ancillary services provided in rooms or suites of rooms which may contain bar/kitchen facilities.
 The building(s) may also contain commercial or other uses and may offer such additional services as parking facilities, food and/or beverage service, , room service or public convention facilities.
 Hotel does not include an Apartment Building, a boarding house, hostel, motel, Multi-unit Residential Building, Short-Term Rental / Bed & Breakfast or Tourist Home, and "Hotel" is not a dwelling unit.